keshvi-srivastava/star-wars-dialogue-generation/README.md

       ~ Sliding Window Bidirectional LSTM with GLOVE

-     ~ Sliding Window Bidirectional LSTM with GLOVE with returning sequence
+     ~ Sliding Window Bidirectional LSTM with GLOVE with return_sequence

 4. Final models - Contains the executable python notebook to run for each character for text generation and mood detection
 5. Results - Output text files (contains generated text and bleu score)